anxious-engineer/Rutgers-Course-API/README.md

 The intention of this project is to develop tools for creating, updating, and managing a database of all the Rutgers University Course Data.

-## Comming Soon - As of August 2016
+## Coming Soon - As of August 2016

 - Developer quick start guide.
 A How-To guide for building your own instance of the database.